Frequently Asked Questions

 How much CO2 does a person exhale per day?

-A sedentary adult exhales roughly 200 grams of CO2 per day, rising to 400-900 grams with light to moderate activity.
-Over a year this totals roughly 100-200 kg of CO2, but again, this is biogenic CO2 that is recycled through the food chain.
+A sedentary adult exhales roughly 500-600 grams of CO2 per day, rising to well over 1 kg with light to moderate activity.
+Over a year a sedentary person totals roughly 200 kg of CO2, but again, this is biogenic CO2 that is recycled through the food chain.
+This calculator reports higher figures because it assumes you sustain the selected activity rate for all 16 waking hours, whereas those lower real-world averages blend short bursts of activity with long stretches of rest.

 Why does activity level affect CO2 output?